What is Eddystone™? 5 Key Facts About the New Open Beacon Format From Google

 1. It’s Google’s alternative to iBeacon

-Eddystone is a completely new method of broadcasting BLE data from beacons, created by Google but open to extension by the Internet at large.
+Eddystone is a completely new method of broadcasting Bluetooth LE data from beacons, created by Google but open to extension by the Internet at large.
 It embraces what iBeacons can do, and adds even more real-world context to it.

 Beacons with support for Eddystone can broadcast three different advertising packets, called frame types: